 This workshop is suitable for all levels of training.

-If you are new to psychodrama, or you have not trained with us before, please contact us for a training conversation prior to enrolling for this workshop.
+If you are new to psychodrama, have not trained with us before or are returning after a long break from training, please contact us for a training conversation prior to enrolling for this workshop to ensure you have the psychodrama experience needed to enter a training programme and this workshop is a good match for you.
 (See our enrolment policy)

 Enrol for 2020 Chris Hosking workshop